Private 1st Class John E. Adams, Jr. (1921–1944)

 Prisoner of the Japanese

-By mid-1943, Adams had moved to the Davao Penal Colony on Mindanao.
+By May 13, 1943, Adams had moved to the Davao Penal Colony on Mindanao.
 Originally built under American administration in the 1930s, the Japanese began using it for American prisoners after their conquest of the Philippines.
 The first prisoners from Cabanatuan and Cebu arrived in November 1942.
 Conditions were generally better than they had been at Cabanatuan, but food supplies were still inadequate and the guards frequently brutal.

-As of March 1943, prisoners performing labor received daily rations of 525 grams of rice and 300 grams of vegetables, while those who did not work received only 400 grams or rice and 200 grams of vegetables.
+As of March 1943, prisoners performing labor received daily rations of 525 grams of rice and 300 grams of vegetables, while those who did not work received only 400 grams of rice and 200 grams of vegetables.
 Men received 15 grams of sugar per day and sometimes oil, oleomargarine, and salt.
 Red Cross shipments were occasionally permitted with additional supplies.
 The only regular source of protein was fish, around once per week.
 The diet provided less than half the calories—to say nothing of vitamins and minerals—that the prisoners needed.
 Despite abundant fruit growing in the vicinity of the prison, the Japanese guards forbade the prisoners from eating it.
 Although some prisoners managed to smuggle fruit into the camp, most of it rotted on the ground.
 Beriberi was common due to thiamine deficiency.
 Medical supplies were limited, but fortunately the camp hospital had quinine to treat the malaria that afflicted many of the prisoners, who were forced to work even when sick.
 Dysentery and dengue fever were also common.

 Guards beat prisoners working in the rice fields if they thought they were not working hard enough.
 Private 1st Class Roy Allen, Jr., a survivor of Davao Penal Colony, recalled being hung by his thumbs as punishment for striking a Japanese guard.
 Another time, a guard struck Allen’s feet with his rifle butt for refusing to destroy an American flag.
 Allen stated that prisoners were sometimes punished in a hothouse, whipped, beaten with sticks, or subjected to fake executions with unloaded weapons.